Suprathermal Electrons from the Anti-Stokes Langmuir Decay Instability Cascade: Theoretical analysis

-where $\beta=3v_{te}^2/v_\phi^2$ and $\omega_{pe}, v_{te}$ are the plasma frequency and thermal velocity of electron.
-And the wave number of the LW can be calculated from the LW dispersion relation:
+where $\beta=3v_{te}^2/v_\phi^2$ and $\omega_{pe}, v_{te}$ are the plasma frequency and the electron thermal velocity.
+In addition, it is possible to calculate the wave number of the Langmuir wave from the Langmuir wave dispersion relation:

 Thus the maximum momentum is $p_m=\gamma_{max}m_ev_{max}$ and the maximum kinetic energy is $E_m=(\gamma_{max}-1)m_ec^2$.
-The relation of electron momentum with electron density and electron temperature is as shown in Fig. \ref{Fig:Theoretical model}.
-The electron momentums include momentum at phase velocity of BSRS LW ($p_\phi^B$) and FSRS LW ($p_\phi^F$), maximum momentum considering wave-breaking maximum electric field of BSRS LW ($p_m^B$) and FSRS LW ($p_m^F$), and minimum momentum that can be trapped by BSRS LW ($p_{min}^B$) and FSRS LW ($p_{min}^F$).
+The relationship between the electron momentum, the electron density and electron temperature is shown in Fig. \ref{Fig:Theoretical model}.
+The electron momenta include those with phase velocities of the backward-SRS induced Langmuir wave ($p_\phi^B$) and the forward-SRS induced Langmuir wave ($p_\phi^F$).
+Also plotted are the maximum momenta calculated from the wave-breaking maximum electric field of the backward-SRS induced Langmuir wave ($p_m^B$) and the forward-SRS induced Langmuir wave ($p_m^F$), as well as the minimum momenta that are trapped by the backward-SRS induced Langmuir wave ($p_{min}^B$) and the forward-SRS induced Langmuir wave ($p_{min}^F$).